GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 previously.
 Again, the ``mode`` parameter is specific to each data type:

 CPT table
-    : ``mode`` controls if the CPT table’s back-, fore-, and NaN-colors should be written (1) or not (0).
+    : ``mode`` controls if the CPT table's back-, fore-, and NaN-colors should be written (1) or not (0).

 Data table